 Gravity Haus will debut in December 2019 and is a ski-in/ski-out boutique property in Breckenridge.
 Designed to activate a community of like-minded outdoor enthusiasts year-round, Gravity Haus will offer ongoing insider experiences ranging from outdoor excursions to social programming and will feature 60 distinctly curated rooms.
 Onsite amenities at Gravity Haus will include Dryland fitness and a sports recovery center, expert-led backcountry experiences, a super trampoline, farm-to-cup Unravel coffee, nourishing dining at Cabin Juice, Japanese-inspired onsen and more.

+Toward the end of 2020, Center Village at Copper Mountain will welcome a new (and its first!) hotel.
+The anticipated four-story Element 29 Copper Mountain will have 127 guest rooms and offer a mix of two queen beds, king beds, and suites.
 The property will feature an outdoor patio nestled along West Ten Mile Creek complete with fireplaces and hot tubs, giving guests a chance to unwind and soak in the views after a day on the slopes.

-New Denver Metro Hotels that Opened and/or will be opening in 2018, 2019 and Beyond
+Denver Metro Hotels that Opened in 2018 and 2019

-In April 2018 in RiNo (River North Art District) neighborhood, The Ramble Hotel Denver opened an independently owned hotel with 50 guestrooms, featuring an outdoor courtyard and lobby bar, Death & Co.
+In April 2018 in RiNo (River North Art District) neighborhood, The Ramble Hotel Denver introduced an independently owned hotel with 50 guestrooms, featuring an outdoor courtyard and lobby bar, Death & Co.
 Denver.
 The latter is an outpost of a decade only New York City bar of the same name.
 Although I have not stayed here yet, I’ve spent some time at Death & Co.
 Denver, and it is always packed.
 Parking is an issue here (and it’s on the edge of a neighborhood with some challenges).
 The best plan is to opt for valet parking, Uber or Lyft down, or use Denver’s public transit options.

 Another independent hotel, the Source Hotel + Market Hall, opened in September 2018.
 This collection of independent retail, and restaurants, with 100 hotel rooms in the heart of Denver’s River North Art District billed as a “Lifestyle Hotel and Artisan Market Hall.”
 Again, this is a newly developed area with limited street parking, but there is a parking structure next to the hotel.

 Next up for a been-there-done-that Hotel Scoop review is the August 2018 opening of the Origin Red Rocks.
 Located near the iconic Red Rocks Amphitheatre, host to amazing concerts, the Origin Red Rocks will offer shuttle service to and from these shows.
 Since I live in the west part of town and love to go to these concerts, a boutique hotel close to Red Rocks will be priceless!
-At the hotel, guests can enjoy a restaurant, bar and event space.
+At the hotel, guests can enjoy a restaurant, bar, and event space.

-Hotel Openings in Denver, Prior to 2018
+Other Hotel Openings in Denver, Prior to 2018

 Over the last several years, we’ve reviewed Denver’s newest hotels as they’ve opened including the Crawford Hotel at Denver’s Union Station, the Westin Denver Airport, The Maven, The ART Hotel, and Hyatt Place Denver Downtown.
 We’ve also written about the scoop of hotel openings and renovations in Metro Denver, including the new Extended Stay Residence Inn Boulder Broomfield/Interlocken and Embassy Suites by Hilton Boulder, as well as the renovated historic Hotel Boulderado.